Git: Design

 Another property of Git is that it snapshots directory trees of files.
 The earliest systems for tracking versions of source code, Source Code Control System (SCCS) and Revision Control System (RCS), worked on individual files and emphasized the space savings to be gained from interleaved deltas (SCCS) or delta encoding (RCS) the (mostly similar) versions.
 Later revision-control systems maintained this notion of a file having an identity across multiple revisions of a project.
 However, Torvalds rejected this concept.
 Consequently, Git does not explicitly record file revision relationships at any level below the source-code tree.

+Downsides

 These implicit revision relationships have some significant consequences: